Musa Gibril Bala Gaye

+Musa Gibril Bala Gaye (13 August 1946 – 8 January 2026), also known as Mousa G. Bala Gaye, was a Gambian politician, economist, banker and diplomat.

+Life and career

-Musa Gibril Bala Gaye (born August 13, 1946), also known as Mousa G. Bala Gaye, is a Gambian politician, economist, banker and diplomat.
-He had a long career in government service and involvement in banking and business before entering the cabinet as finance minister on September 25, 2003.
+Bala Gaye was born on 13 August 1946.
+He had a long career in government service and involvement in banking and business before entering the cabinet as finance minister on 25 September 2003.
 He served in that position until March 2005.
-On March 24, 2005 he became foreign minister of the Gambia and served in that position until October 2005.
+On 24 March 2005 he became foreign minister of the Gambia and served in that position until October 2005.
 He again became finance minister in November 2005, and served in that position until he was replaced in June 2009 in a major government reshuffle.

+Death

+Bala Gaye died on 8 January 2026, at the age of 79.